Karim Sabra

 What I did

-• Designed analog conditioning circuits with op-amps
+• Analog conditioning circuits with op-amps.

-• Tested STM32 drivers (timers OK, ADC partial)
+• STM32 drivers, timers OK, ADC partial.

 Results

-• Complete microsensor workflow from fabrication to validation
+• Complete microsensor workflow from fabrication to validation.

-• Operational analog front-end, partial digital acquisition
+• Operational analog front-end, partial digital acquisition.

 Deliverables